 Our Peer Group Chat service is a safe, supportive, and friendly space for people with a visible difference or disfigurement.
 We have put together a set of guidelines to help with this, which we ask all group members to read before taking part.

 Our groups run alternately on Chatwee and Zoom.
 The guidance below is for everyone.
-Please make sure you also read the relevant platform-specific guidance on this page.
+Please make sure you also read the relevant platform-specific guidance below.

 Please try to join the group at the designated time so we can start and finish on time (we recommend logging in five minutes before).
 If you are more than 15 minutes late, we may not be able to allow you to join the group.
 We understand that circumstances may arise that might make this difficult, such as technical problems.
-If you experience issues logging in, please email [email protected] as soon as possible or send a text to 07864724124 to let us know.
+If you experience issues logging in, please email [email protected] as soon as possible to let us know.

 Be respectful and kind